theIDinside/cxgledit/README.md

 - Doing a bunch of work with vertices that aren't even close to being displayed

 Text editing is fairly easy.
-But it comes with a list of somewhat difficult / interesting challanges, such as, what constitutes a views_top_line, _where_ in memory does a views_top_line begin (does it begin at index_at='\n', or index_after='\n')
+But it comes with a list of somewhat difficult / interesting challanges, such as, what constitutes a m_view_line_anchor, _where_ in memory does a m_view_line_anchor begin (does it begin at index_at='\n', or index_after='\n')
 Choosing what to do here will have reverberating effects, which is interesting and a good learning experience for beginners.
 Representing text in a "everything is an index", is not necesarrily good.
 In fact it's a major source of bugs.
-When you want to delete a views_top_line, you don't want to mess with lines before or after it.
+When you want to delete a m_view_line_anchor, you don't want to mess with lines before or after it.
 Thus some abstraction is good here, such as "item boundary" or just boundary.
-This way we can query our datastructure for, "find beginning of views_top_line", with a parameter of Boundary::Inside or Boundary::Outside, specifying what we mean in that specific instance.
+This way we can query our datastructure for, "find beginning of m_view_line_anchor", with a parameter of Boundary::Inside or Boundary::Outside, specifying what we mean in that specific instance.